-The logos below are from a set of ideas I designed for Thailand's Department of Highways, part of the Ministry of Transport in Bangkok.
+The logos below are taken from a set of ideas I designed for Thailand's Department of Highways, part of the Ministry of Transport in Bangkok.
 The concept is based on an early 20th-century illustration depicting an elephant chair above a pair of tusks.
-The design on the right was chosen (and colored) for the website.
+The design on the right was chosen for the website.

 On websites, especially at smaller sizes and for short passages of text, sans-serif fonts are often a better choice.
 Popular serif typefaces include Georgia and Times Roman, while Arial, Verdana and Helvetica are some of the better known sans-serifs found on the web.